Transform Your Life!

 - Fulfilled all tuition commitments

-A four day yogic retreat will take place from Thursday, February 19 to Sunday, February 22.
+A four day yogic retreat will take place in February 2016.
+Dates TBA.

 - $425 for a single room